Why You Wouldn't Survive A Zombie Apocalypse

 It is also reasonable to think that a zombie apocalypse would be a great time for people to murder others without consequence.
 It's very easy to claim that the victim could have been a zombie.
 Or, there is the very likely chance of a murderer offering no explanation for why they've murdered during an apocalypse.
 They don't always have a reason in today's functioning world.

 All this is to say that the typical person would have more than zombies to worry about.
 There would also be increased crime.
-Watch out for the thugs and the brain eaters!
+If you survive long enough, you'll have to watch out for thugs and brain-eaters alike.

 These are just a few aspects to consider if zombies become a real-life threat.
 There are many more things one would have to face if the Undead rise.
 That, however, is for another time.
 For now, consider moving to the country, learn a few new skills, and prepare yourself for shooting moving targets.
 It may just save your life.